Who meets the cost of long-term care?

 If your relative wants to stay in their home but needs help to do so they'll currently only qualify for help if they have less than £23,250 in England or Northern Ireland, £30,000 in Wales or £26,250 in Scotland in savings and investments, but excluding the value of your home.

 Visit the Which?
-Elderly Care guide to financing care at home for more information
+Later Life Care guide to financing care at home for more information.

 How much do I pay if I need to go into a care home?

 If a care home would suit your relative's needs better, the rules that determine how much support you'll get, if anything, are complex, and depend on your circumstances and where you live.

 If they own their own home, it's likely that will be included as part of the means testing - unless their spouse, partner or civil partner still lives there.

 Read our guide to financing a care home to see how this works in different parts of the country, and how to claim support from your local authority.

 How does care funding in Scotland work?

 Scotland's funding system follows different rules to the rest of the UK.
 Your relative's needs are assessed in the same way but, if they need long-term care, they get a personal care allowance of £171 a week.

 If they need nursing care, they also receive a £78-a-week nursing contribution.
 This money is not means-tested and is available for care in their own home as well as for residential care.
 Care at home is not limited to these sums – some people may get more.